Sophie Blanchard: Early life and career

 Sophie Blanchard was born Marie Madeleine-Sophie Armant to Protestant parents at Trois-Canons, near La Rochelle.
 Little is known of her life before her marriage to Jean-Pierre Blanchard, the world's first professional balloonist.
 The date of her marriage is unclear; sources quote dates as early as 1794 or 1797, but most state 1804, the year of her first ascent.
 Blanchard had abandoned his first wife, Victoire Lebrun, and their four children to travel round Europe pursuing his ballooning career, and she later died in poverty.
 Variously described as Blanchard's "small, ugly, nervous wife", "small with sharp bird-like features" and later as "small and beautiful", Sophie was more at home in the sky than on the ground, where her nervous disposition meant she was easily startled.
 She was terrified of loud noises and of riding in carriages, but was fearless in the air.
 She and her husband were in an accident on a joint flight in 1807 (her 11th ascent, possibly his 61st), in which they crashed and he sustained a head injury.
 The shock apparently left her mute for a while.

-Sophie made her first ascent in a balloon with Blanchard in Marseilles on 27 December 1804.
+Sophie made her first ascent in a balloon with Blanchard in Marseille on 27 December 1804.
 The couple faced bankruptcy as a result of Blanchard's poor business sense, and they believed a female balloonist was a novelty that might attract enough attention to solve their financial problems.
 She described the feeling as an "incomparable sensation".
 Sophie made a second ascent with Blanchard and for her third ascent on 18 August 1805, she flew solo from the garden of the Cloister of the Jacobins in Toulouse.

 She was not the first woman balloonist.
 On 20 May 1784, the Marchioness and Countess of Montalembert, the Countess of Podenas and a Miss de Lagarde had taken a trip on a tethered balloon in Paris.
 Neither was she the first woman to ascend in an untethered balloon: in Blanchard's time, Citoyenne Henri, who had made an ascent with André-Jacques Garnerin in 1798, was widely credited with that ballooning first, although the honour actually belonged to Élisabeth Thible.
 Thible, an opera singer, had made an ascent to entertain Gustav III of Sweden in Lyon on 4 June 1784, fourteen years before Citoyenne Henri.
 Blanchard was, however, the first woman to pilot her own balloon and the first to adopt ballooning as a career.

-In 1809, her husband died from injuries sustained when he fell from his balloon in The Hague after suffering a heart attack.
+On 7 March 1809, her husband died from injuries sustained on 20 February 1808 when he fell from his balloon in The Hague after suffering a heart attack.
 After his death, Sophie continued to make ascents, specialising in night flights, often staying aloft all night.